 Father’s Day (Titus 2:2)

-I got an email last night from someone who’s here, saying that his wife was wondering if I was going to give all the men a whooping today for Father’s Day.
+I received an email last night from someone asking if I would be giving the men a whooping for Father's Day.
 In a manner of speaking, I suppose I am.
 I want to talk to the men today.
 I’ve been wanting to do so for years, but this is the first chance I’ve had.

 I want to talk about the models that we’ve used of what it means to be good men and fathers.
 There are lots to choose from.
 For instance, one could choose Mel Gibson’s character in Braveheart.
 Some of us would like to be like him.
 Some of us may even think we are like him.